DMTF/Redfish-Usecase-Checkers/README.md

 ### Power/Thermal Info Checker

-This checker logs into a specified service and traverses the `Chassis` collection.
+This checker logs into a specified service and traverses the chassis collection.
 For each chassis found, it will ensure that it can collect at least one sensor reading from the `Power` and `Thermal` resources.
 For each sensor reading found, it will ensure that the readings are consistent with the state of the sensor, as in there are no bogus readings for a device that isn't present.